jvanderberg/murdock/readme.md

 The test harness/playground allows you to build and style a component, and also validates the bindings and implementations for that framework.

+# Building / Maintaining the libraries

+This section is more to memorialize maintenance tasks for me personally and is not generally applicable to consuming these packages.
+This repo uses pnmp for package management.

+## To install packages in a particular repo

+1. cd into the directory
+2. pnpm install package

+## To build an individual repo

+1. cd into the directory
+2. pnpm run build

+(note, npm will work fine here too)

+## To publish

+Each repo is published independently.
+You will need to authenticate with

+1. cd into the directory
+2. Edit package.json to bump the version
+3. git commit -m "New version"
+4. pnpm publish